What is Cognitive Behavioral Therapy (CBT)?

 9. The SOLVED Technique

 The SOLVED technique is mainly used to develop the problem-solving skills of patients.
-This is a step-by-step proves and the acronym SOLVED guides through the steps.
+This is a step-by-step proof and the acronym SOLVED guides through the steps.
 Below are the steps of the SOLVED technique.

 - S- selecting a common or potential problem that should be solved